jupyter/nbconvert/docs/source/architecture.rst

 Postprocessors
 --------------

-A :class:`.Postprocessor` is something that runs after everything is exported and written to the filesystem.
+A *Postprocessor* is something that runs after everything is exported and written to the filesystem.
-The only postprocessor in nbconvert at this point is the :class:`.ServePostProcessor`, which is used for serving `reveal.js`_ HTML slideshows.
+The only postprocessor in nbconvert at this point is the `ServePostProcessor`, which is used for serving `reveal.js`_ HTML slideshows.